 Bike Score

 With its big-city culture and small-town feel, the Omaha area combines the comfort of home with a variety of attractions.
-Whether you’re looking for entertainment or a relaxing day at the park, Omaha and Council Bluffs have it all.
-Many Omaha residents recommend visiting the Old Market, which is full of restaurants, museums, art galleries, salons, spas, and stores.
+Whether you’re looking for entertainment or a relaxing day at the park, Omaha has it all.
+Many Omaha residents recommend visiting Old Market, which is full of restaurants, museums, art galleries, salons, spas, and stores.

 Omaha’s well-established arts and music scene guarantees year-round entertainment.
-The Omaha Performing Arts Society offers Broadway shows, live music, comedy shows, and dance performances across these three venues:
+Omaha Performing Arts offers Broadway shows, live music, comedy shows, and dance performances across three venues:

 Museums

 Whether your loved one or family is interested in regional or wartime history, there’s something for everyone to learn in Omaha.
-Here are some popular Omaha museums:
+Popular Omaha museums include:

-Between May and October, seniors and their families can explore Freedom Park, a U.S. Naval Museum with self-guided tours of military aircrafts, submarines, minesweepers, and more.
+• Freedom Park.
+Between May and October, seniors and their families can also explore a U.S. Naval Museum with self-guided tours of military aircrafts, submarines, minesweepers, and more.

 Frequently Asked Questions